syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 You can use different date formats such as abbreviated or full name for a day, month, week names or header name of month and year in drop-down calendar by using the `DateFormat`, `MonthFormat`, `DayOfWeekFormat` and `MonthHeaderFormat` properties.

-N> Refer [DateTimeFormatter](https://docs.microsoft.com/en-us/uwp/api/windows.globalization.datetimeformatting.datetimeformatter?view=winrt-19041) page to get more date formatting.
+N> Refer [DateTimeFormatter](https://docs.microsoft.com/en-us/uwp/api/windows.globalization.datetimeformatting.datetimeformatter?view=winrt-19041) page to get more date formats.

 {% tabs %}
 {% highlight xaml %}